aryan007-bot/Rock-paper/README.md

+# Rock-Paper-Scissors Game

+A simple Rock-Paper-Scissors game built with HTML, CSS, and JavaScript.
+Play against the computer and see if you can win!

+## Features
+- Play the classic game of Rock, Paper, Scissors.
+- Randomized computer choices.
+- Live score tracking.
+- Responsive design for both desktop and mobile devices.

+## How to Play
+1. Select either **Rock**, **Paper**, or **Scissors**.
+2. The computer will randomly pick one as well.
+3. The winner is determined by the following rules:
+   - Rock beats Scissors.
+   - Scissors beat Paper.
-#Rock Paper
+   - Paper beats Rock.
-This is a simple Rock Paper Scissors game implemented in JavaScript.
-The game allows the user to play against the computer.
-To create a simple and effective README.md for your Rock Paper JavaScript project, here’s a template you can use:
+4. The game will show who won the round and update the score.

+## Technologies Used
+- HTML
+- CSS
+- JavaScript

 ![Screenshot 2024-10-03 090133](https://github.com/user-attachments/assets/3acf635f-1c7d-4024-9cc5-df688f46efbf)

-#Features
-User vs. Computer gameplay
-Random computer choice generation
-Determines the winner based on the classic rock-paper-scissors rules Technologies Used
-JavaScript: Core logic of the game
-HTML/CSS: Frontend structure and styling (if applicable)
-#How to Play
-The player selects Rock, Paper, or Scissors.
-The computer randomly chooses one of the three options.
-The winner is determined by the following rules:
-Rock beats Scissors
-Scissors beats Paper
-Paper beats Rock